 The Share Shelf

-Located in the Shapell Lounge of the Multicultural Center, the Share Shelf serves as a physical site for students, faculty, and staff to donate and acquire used office and school supplies.
+Located inside the Benson Memorial Center, on the west side (Swig Hall side) in a room next to the restrooms, the Share Shelf serves as a physical site for students, faculty, and staff to donate and acquire used office and school supplies.

 The Lending Library

 The SCU Lending Library is an online site for SCU employees to borrow items shared by other departments.
 Have a lamination machine you don't often use?
 Let others borrow it!
 Need to decorate for an 80's themed event?
 See if others have decorations you can borrow.

 Minimize paper waste through duplex printing, or printing double-sided, which is available in the residence halls, as well as specified Learning Commons printers.
 Students who choose this option will save $.02 on every page they print.
 Here's how to set up duplex printing for your computer: Instructions for Mac users and Instructions for PC users.

 For all paper assignments and class readings, please print double-sided.
 Printing double-sided costs two cents less per page, and it also reduces the amount of paper waste generated on campus.
 All residence hall and library printers are capable of printing double-sided.